The Rainbows, Brownies and Guides are all held in the Walter Nelson Halls on Thursdays.

 Girls aged 7 to 11 can enjoy the hands-on Brownie programme which allows girls to try out many different tasks and activities It also gives girls the opportunity to develop their own identity.

 The Brownie Adventure is split into three key sections: you, community and world.

 Brownies also complete interest badges that they can choose themselves.
 These increase their knowledge and abilities in areas such as ICT, animal care, healthy living, helping in the home and the girls can display the badges they have gained on their uniforms.

 Brownies are assigned to a small group when they join called a Six and this gives them the opportunity to learn to work in a small team and to communicate with their peers.

 Guides have the opportunities to get out into the world, have new exciting experiences and have fun with their friends.
 Guides also take part in away days, camps, overnights, adventures and exciting challenges.

 For girls between 11 and 14.
-The Guide programme is flexible and is designed to allow each girl to work towards and achieve her own personal goals.
+The Guide programme is flexible and is designed to allow each girl to work towards and achieve her personal goals.
 The five key themes of the programme are: discovery of new experiences and challenges, healthy lifestyles, global awareness, skills and relationships, celebrating diversity.

 Guides can also choose from lots of interest badges and special activities called “Go For Its”.
 All of these earn the girls their badges which are worn on their uniform.
-The work they do also counts towards the challenge badges which celebrate their time in Guides.
+The work they do also count towards the challenge badges which celebrate their time in Guides.
 The Baden Powell Challenge Award is the highest award a Guide can achieve.